-The Company is presently conducting stakeholder engagement programs in respect of proposed drilling activity.
+The Company is presently conducting stakeholder engagement programs in respect of proposed drilling activity at several onshore locations in Victoria.

-- Key components of the Company's proposed Victorian exploration activity are as follows: - Petroleum Exploration Permit 169 (PEP 169)
+Key components of the Company's proposed Victorian exploration activity are as follows:

+• Petroleum Exploration Permit 169 (PEP 169)

 PEP 169 is 49% owned by the Company and 51% owned by Armour Energy Limited.
-There are presently two opportunities of key interest within the permit area, namely Enterprise North and Otway-1.
+There are presently two drilling opportunities of key interest within the permit area, namely Enterprise North-1 and Otway-1.

-Enterprise North
+Enterprise North-1

-Enterprise North is a recently identified prospect, details of which were announced by the Company on 28 September 2022.
-The prospect is in close proximity to the Otway and Athena gas processing facilities and the Iona gas storage facility. and is "on-trend" with the Enterprise (Beach Energy Ltd) and Minerva (Cooper Energy Limited) gas fields.
-The Prospect is on trend with the large, offshore Enterprise and Minerva gasfields.
+The Enterprise North prospect is in close proximity to the Otway and Athena gas processing facilities and the Iona gas storage facility, and is "on-trend" with the large Enterprise (Beach Energy Ltd) and Minerva (Cooper Energy Limited) gas fields.